Grace Partridge Smith: Personal life

 Partridge married mathematics professor Arthur George Smith in 1896.
-The Smiths had three daughters; daughter Edna died as a young child in 1906.
-Her husband died from pernicious anemia in 1916.
+The Smiths had three daughters: Edith, Ilse and Edna.
+Ilse and Edna were twins; Edna died at age 2 in 1906.
+Grace Partridge Smith's husband, Arthur George Smith, died of Leukemia in 1916.
 Her daughter Edith married folklorist and translator Alexander Haggerty Krappe.
 Smith died in 1959, at the age of 90, in Anna, Illinois.